Tutorial Updated

 13. In Retroarch go to Import Content > Scan Directory (if this doesn't work, you'll have to scan manually, setting the designated core first to see respective to the individual directory you scan);

-15. (Optional) In RetroArch, go to Settings > Input > Port 1 Controls and adjust basic controls to your liking.
+15. (Optional) Also if you are not using a controller, In RetroArch, go to Settings > Input > Port 1 Controls and adjust basic controls to your liking.
 I set up to use my TV remote as a Wii controller, so "2" as left on the D-pad, "6" as up, "4" as down and "8" as right; and then the coloured buttons as A, B, X and Y, "3" as L and "9" as R. I left "enter" (the OK or center wheel button) as "start".
 I then reassigned the wheel directionals (it isn't really an analog wheel on the LG Magic Remote if you have one, is just directional buttons with a wheel connecting them, it doesn't even do diagonals) to save state hotkeys.
 You can likelly plug a controller or a keyboard to the TV for better experience.

 Additional thoughs: